TooniMike/spotifydesktop/README.md

 # spotifydesktop

-A new Flutter project.
+Spotify Desktop UI

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a clone of the Spotify desktop application, recreated using the Flutter framework with Dart programming language.
+The goal is to provide a visually appealing and functional alternative to the original Spotify desktop UI.

 A few resources to get you started if this is your first Flutter project: